You know the saying, ‘it’s now what you know. It’s who you know.‘

 Having the right event vendors is like a good marriage.

 They’re going to be around for a while so choose them carefully.
-We get excited about people we meet but it’s important to take time to get to know potential vendors (I typically wait 90 days), then decide if they’re right for your preferred vendor list, the occasional event or maybe you decide not to use them at all.
+We often get excited about people we meet but it’s important to take time to get to know potential vendors , then decide if they’re right for your preferred vendor list, the occasional event or maybe you decide not to use them at all.

-Your team is going to vary based on the type of event planning you specialize in.
-For most event planners, here’s a shortlist of vendors to have in place:
+Your team is going to vary based on the type of event planning you specialize in, but for most event planners, here’s a shortlist of vendors to have in place:

 - Floral designer